neiev/CriptocurrencyPredictionBinance/README.md

-# Criptocurrency Prediction Binance
+# Cryptocurrency Prediction Binance

-Este projeto utiliza dados históricos da Binance para prever o preço de abertura do Bitcoin (BTC) em relação ao Tether (USDT) usando uma rede neural LSTM.
+This project uses historical data from Binance to predict the opening price of Bitcoin (BTC) against Tether (USDT) using an LSTM neural network.

-## Estrutura do Projeto
+## Project Structure

-- `CriptocurrencyPredictionBinance.py`: Script principal que coleta dados, processa-os e treina um modelo LSTM para prever o preço de abertura do Bitcoin.
+- `CryptocurrencyPredictionBinance.py`: Main script that collects data, processes it and trains an LSTM model to predict the opening price of Bitcoin.

-## Dependências
+## Dependencies

-Certifique-se de ter as seguintes bibliotecas instaladas:
+Make sure you have the following libraries installed:

 - `os`
 - `json`